 See Related: Famous Environmental Leaders

-Impact on Human Health
+Impact of Meat Consumption and Production on Human Health

 In order to maintain the health of the livestock and minimize losses due to disease, intensively farmed animals are routinely treated with antibiotics, which ultimately leads to antibiotic resistance in both the animals that are fed the drugs and the humans that inadvertently consume them.